tmswfrk/bicycle-water-cooler/content/travel/France/Col_de_Braus/index.md

 {{< img 2 lacets_sign construction >}}

-Eventually you'll find yourself in [Sospel](https://goo.gl/maps/mJ5Xz5sypYGUCaJr7), a small town along a river with a few shops and a [grocery store](https://goo.gl/maps/z1x62xSsyMAdZjKBA).
+Eventually you'll find yourself in {{< link text="Sospel" url="https://goo.gl/maps/mJ5Xz5sypYGUCaJr7" >}}, a small town along a river with a few shops and a {{< link text="grocery store" url="https://goo.gl/maps/z1x62xSsyMAdZjKBA" >}}.

-To get there, though, you do technically need to head down just a few hundred meters more, taking a hard [righthand hairpin turn](https://goo.gl/maps/G2qZ5mo3EtgGVXY27) past a line of trees.
+To get there, though, you do technically need to head down just a few hundred meters more, taking a hard {{< link text="righthand hairpin turn" url="https://goo.gl/maps/G2qZ5mo3EtgGVXY27" >}} past a line of trees.
 It's easy to follow though, as you'll end up going that way anyway, following the road markers.
 It's a great spot for a rest and refueling, as the store is easily accessible and has a section specifically for cold drinks.
 Oh, and they sell sunscreen, too, if you need more of it!

 What a climb!
 On to the next one!